analexander/README-Generator/READMETEST.md

 ## Installation

-To install necessary dependencies, run the following command: yes
+To install necessary dependencies, run the following command: dsafdsf

 ## Usage

-no
+gfdgregr

 ## License

-This project is licensed under the GPL 3.0 license.
+This project is licensed under the APACHE 2.0 license.

 ## Contributing

-leeops
+kjfksdf

+## Tests

+To run tests, run the following command: cmksmfkd